 - “Blessed are the poor in spirit, for theirs is the kingdom of heaven … Blessed are the meek, for they will inherit the earth … Blessed are the merciful, for they will receive mercy.”
 (Matt.
 5)

 - “Give to everyone who begs from you; and if anyone takes away your goods, do not ask for them again.”
 (Luke 6:30)

-But here’s my point: I think our nation’s founders envisioned a country that was guided by a philosophy that is closer to Jesus’ worldview than it is to Trump’s worldview.
+Here’s my point: I think our nation’s founders envisioned a country that was guided by a philosophy that is closer to Jesus’ worldview than it is to Trump’s worldview.

-In our democracy, the role of government isn’t to conquer the world or make us all rich — it’s to create a system of laws and policies that ensure freedom for all, while protecting the poor and disenfranchised from being trampled by the rich and powerful.
+In a democracy, the role of government isn’t to conquer the world or make us all rich — it’s to create a system of laws and policies that ensure freedom for all, while protecting the poor and disenfranchised from being trampled by the rich and powerful.

 According to Pew research, more than half of all Republican voters identify themselves as being religious or very religious.

 I don’t have much faith in politics.
 But I would hope that self-confessed Christians in the Republican party will see how different the values of their party’s current frontrunner are from the values of the Jesus described in the gospels.